ElisabethHassan/Ticker_WatchList/README.md

 ## Technologies Used

-The AI-Security Net project incorporates the following technologies:
+This project incorporates the following technologies:

 * Java - a high-level programming language known for its simplicity and readability.
+* Android Development - official integrated development environment for Google's Android operating system
 * Seeking Alpha Website - site with information on stocks and finances (https://seekingalpha.com)